-Property and equipment: Property and equipment are included in unrestricted net assets and are carried at cost if purchased and fair value if contributed.
+Property and equipment: Property and equipment are carried at cost if purchased and fair value if contributed.
 Maintenance, repairs and minor renewals are expensed as incurred, and major renewals and betterments are capitalized.
-The United Way capitalizes additions of property and equipment in excess of \$1,000.
+The United Way capitalizes additions of property and equipment in excess of \$2,500.